roshkondeua/extented-Sshd4a/TESTING-ON-WINDOWS.md

 Use "ipconfig" on the windows box to get your current address; for example: 192.168.0.56

+View the current rules:

+    netsh interface portproxy show all

 Proxy the host interface 192.168.0.56:2223 to the localhost:2222

     netsh interface portproxy add v4tov4 listenaddress=192.168.0.56 listenport=2223 connectaddress=127.0.0.1 connectport=2222

+Check/view if you have the firewall already to prevent adding multiple:

+    netsh advfirewall firewall show rule "ALLOW TCP PORT 2223"

 Open the firewall for port 2223 (i.e. the windows host)